Akanksha-202/Python-tkinter-Games/README.md

+# Python tkinter Games

+This repository I made to drop in some cool stuff that we can do with the tkinter library!
+For now, it has 2 classic games:

+#Tic Tac Toe

-# TicTacToe
+# The Snake Game
-This is a very simple game of Tic Tac Toe made with tkinter library of python.

-It is made with very simple conditional and loop statements along with functionality of diagoanal win and restarting the match!

-A very basic game with a very basic code:D
+Very basic games with a very basic code:D

+Just experimenting with different python🐍 libraries:D